Anija Parish: Russian Empire

 Lehtse and Kärevete Parishes were formed on the grounds of the Ambla Church Parish in 1866.
 The areas east of Mustjõe train stop and south of Koitjärve bog were all part of Lehtse Parish, except the Nelijärve area in Aegviidu, which was a part of Kärevete Parish.
 Kärevete Parish was renamed to Ambla Parish in 1892.

 Kolga Parish was formed on the grounds of the Kuusalu Church Parish in 1866.
 There are also records of a Koitjärve Parish that existed sometime between 1866 and 1879 and eventually became a part of Kolga Parish but it is unclear if it included any parts of the modern day Anija Parish.'
-South of Soodla river, the historic village of Kõrveveski and Pillapalu Kivijärv belonged to Kolga Parish, both of which are currently part of the village of Pillapalu.
+South of the Soodla River, the historic village of Kõrveveski and Kivijärv belonged to Kolga Parish, both of which are currently part of the village of Pillapalu.

 Interwar period

 1910s

 The areas around Kaunissaare manor were transferred from Peningi Parish to Alavere Parish on August 15, 1919.
 Additionally some forested areas were transferred from Raasiku Parish to Alavere Parish on the same day.